sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 'Export Custom Channel Selection' now uses the default Operation System Dialog for Path Selections instead of the limited MARI Default one.

+ To improve understanding the previous 'DISABLE SMALL TEXTURES' Checkbox is now a 'ENABLE SMALL TEXTURES' checkbox.

+######Export UV Mask

+'Export UV Mask' now uses a similar interface as 'Export Custom Channel Selection'

+'Export UV Mask' now lets the user choose the Export File Template.
+Path & Template Field support the usual MARI Variables such as $ENTITY,$CHANNEL etc.
+If a $Variable is defined as a subfolder, folders will be auto-created.
+Otherwise a user prompt will appear.

+Template Entries are saved between sessions

 ######Duplicate/Flatten Channel